Unlock your team's full collaboration potential with Unito's Multi-way Sync

 What is Multi-way Sync?

-Unito has always required that you only sync two different projects together.
+Unito used to require that you sync no more than two different projects together.
 This is enough for a lot of teams.
-As your organization grows you'll often want to connect three tools together.
-Or five.
-Or thirty!
+That said, as your organization grows you'll often want to connect even more projects together.
+With Multi-way Sync, you can do just that!
 Build any kind of workflow you can imagine.
 Chain tools together with Unito.
 Apply labels and filters and make collaborating between teams easier than ever.

 There are three particular use cases that Multi-way Sync fits very well with: